Smrity004/Project_SRAM/README.md

 3. When the Q node voltage drops below a certain threshold, it's detected and amplified as a logic "0" data output.

 <p align="center">
-  Fig.3: Read block of SRAM
+  Fig.3: Read operation of SRAM
 </p>

 ![image](https://github.com/Smrity004/Project_SRAM/assets/102158117/26a29df6-1278-4fb6-a7d9-921a637a5b30)